Investor Experiences and Financial Market Dynamics: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a simple OLG general equilibrium framework to study the effect of personal experiences of macroeconomic shocks on future economic outcomes such as the cross-section of asset holdings, asset prices, and market volatility.
-We have done so by incorporating the two main empirical features of experience effects, the over-weighing of lifetime experiences and recency bias, into the belief formation process of agents.
-We find that through our mechanism, macroeconomic shocks can have long-lasting effects on an economy, as suggested by \citeN{FriedmanSchwartz1963} and \citeN{Blanchard2009}.
+In this paper, we have proposed an OLG equilibrium framework to study the effect of personal experiences on market dynamics.
+We incorporate the two main empirical features of experience effects, the over-weighing of lifetime experiences and recency bias, into the belief formation process of agents.
+We show that experience-based learning not only generates several well-known asset pricing puzzles, that have been observed in the data, but it also produces new testable predictions about the relation between demographics, prices trading behavior, and the cross-section of asset holdings, which are in line with the data.
 We highlight two channels through which shocks have long-lasting effects on economic outcomes.
-The first is the belief formation process, since all agents update their beliefs about the future after observing a given shock.
-The second is the cross-sectional heterogeneity in the population, since different experiences generate belief heterogeneity.
-Furthermore, we show that the demographic composition of an economy has important implications for the extent to which macroeconomic shocks can have long-lasting effects through the above described channels.
-Most importantly, we take our model predictions to the data, and find that they are consistent with empirical stylized facts on portfolio decisions and trade volume.
+The first is the belief formation process: all agents update their beliefs about the future after experiencing a given shock.
+The second is the cross-sectional heterogeneity in the population: different experiences generate belief heterogeneity.
+We illustrate how the demographic composition of an economy can have important implications for the extent to which prices depend on past dividends.
+We consider this paper to be a first step into the exploration of the role of demographics in understanding market dynamics.

-The results of this paper underline the importance of formally modeling the belief formation process of agents.
-This is not only relevant for improving our understanding of economic behavior, but also for effective policy making.
-We believe that the next step is two-fold.
-First, we need to continue improving our understanding of how agents form their beliefs about future economic outcomes.
-Second, it is important that these findings are formalized and incorporated to standard models to continue shaping our understanding of the way economies operate.

 \begin{appendices}